GuidoDipietro/FMCranks/README.md

 ###
 ------------------------------------------------------------------------------------------

-Requisites: Python 2 or 3, Excel, notepad (lol)
+Requisites: Python 2 or 3, Excel

 How it works:
 1) 	Copy as plain text every comment from the "RESULTS:" section of the post.